Dealing with probate can be a long and frustrating process. In this post, learn how to avoid probate court in Union County and surrounding areas!

 Why Avoid Probate?

 Why would you want to avoid probate to begin with?
-There are a number of reasons why people want to avoid probate in Union County.
+There are a number of reasons why people want to avoid probate in Union County and surrounding areas.
 First of all, there are the fees.
 Attorney fees, appraisal fees, court costs, and executor fees can all add up fast.
-Here in Union County, if you want to avoid attorney fees and handle the probate yourself from soup to nuts, you can avoid to hire an attorney.
+Here in Union County and surrounding areas, if you want to avoid attorney fees and handle the probate yourself from soup to nuts, you can avoid to hire an attorney.
 As long as you are a North Carolina resident, you can do it personally.
 However if you are the Executor of a Will or the Administrator of a Probate, and you live out of state, you need to appoint a “Resident Agent of the State”.
 However, Probates are sometimes difficult to navigate and the help of an attorney is highly recommended.
 Many times, the executor will waive their fee in an effort to maintain fairness among the family.
 But that is not always the case.
 Since there is a lot of work involved with a Probate, the Executor/Administrator will have to take days off to go to the courthouse and it can be costly.
 In addition, the probate process can often be very time-consuming.
 All of the assets and heirs will need to be accounted for, with proper notice being provided.
 Debts and taxes will need to be paid and settled before any inheritances are passed on to the beneficiaries.
 All in all, going through the probate process isn’t something anyone wants to deal with if they don’t have to.

 Using A Trust